tale2026/quinoa-sclerotinia-resistance-gwas/README.md

 -------------------------------------------------------------------------------

-The data are distributed under the Creative Commons Attribution 4.0 International licence (CC BY 4.0), unless otherwise indicated.
+The data are distributed under the Creative Commons Attribution 4.0 International licence (CC BY 4.0).

 The publicly available source sequencing reads and reference-genome files remain subject to the terms of their original repositories.